 Officer delegated decisions

 The Openness of Local Government Bodies Regulations came into force on the 5 August 2014.
-The Regulations require officers to produce written records of decisions which they make.
+The Regulations require officers to produce written records of decisions that they make.

 The principal provisions relating to the recording of decisions by officers are:

-A decision-making officer must produce a written record of any decision which falls within what is paragraph 7(2) of the Regulations.
-Paragraph 7(2) provides a decision which falls within this paragraph if it would otherwise have been taken by the relevant local government body or committee, but it has been delegated to an officer of that body either:
+A decision-making officer must produce a written record of any decision that falls within what is paragraph 7(2) of the Regulations.
+Paragraph 7(2) provides a decision that falls within this paragraph if the relevant local government body or committee would otherwise have taken it, but delegates it to an officer of that body either:

-- award a contract or incur expenditure which materially affects our financial position.
+- Award a contract or incur expenditure that materially affects our financial position.